Coffeyville, Kansas: Transportation

 Bus service is provided northward towards Kansas City, Missouri and southward towards Tulsa, Oklahoma by Jefferson Lines (subcontractor of Greyhound Lines).
 Coffeyville and surrounding communities are also served by Connections Transportation which has its headquarters in nearby Independence, Kansas.
 Coffeyville has two railroads that serve the community, the Union Pacific Railroad and a short line railroad, South Kansas and Oklahoma Railroad which is owned by Watco.
-Coffeyville is served by two U.S. highways, US 166 which runs east-west from where the highway enters from the east at the Verdigris River bridge on Northeast Street to Eleventh Street, and exits to the west at the Union Pacific Railroad viaduct on Eighth Street.
-US 169 which is a north-south highway, enters from the east at the Verdigris River bridge on Northeast Street to Eleventh Street, then turns left just past the Kansas and Oklahoma Railroad overpass onto Walnut Street and continues south on Walnut Street] and exits the city and continues south towards Tulsa, Oklahoma.
+Coffeyville is served by two U.S. highways, US 166 which runs east–west from where the highway enters from the east at the Verdigris River bridge on Northeast Street to Eleventh Street, and exits to the west at the Union Pacific Railroad viaduct on Eighth Street.
+US 169 which is a north–south highway, enters from the east at the Verdigris River bridge on Northeast Street to Eleventh Street, then turns left just past the South Kansas and Oklahoma Railroad overpass onto Walnut Street and continues south on Walnut Street and exits the city and continues south towards Tulsa, Oklahoma.